 Direct costs—exclude flow-through funds and capital expenditures.
-Compute and add use allowances [see Note].
 Identify and exclude unallowable costs.

 Indirect costs—exclude unallowable costs, capital expenditures, and any indirect costs that were directly reimbursed through a federal or state award.
-Compute and add use allowances [see Note] to the pool along with any cost allocation plan allocations.
+Compute and add to the pool any cost allocation plan allocations.

-Note: The OMB “Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards” removed “use allowances” as an option for the use of an organization’s buildings, other capital improvements, and equipment on hand, effective December 26, 2014.
-That change supersedes the reference to “use allowances” in this Section 12.1 Simplified Method, which will be updated later to reflect the change.

 Pool indirect costs and select an equitable distribution base.

-For educational institutions, the base may be direct salaries and wages or modified total direct costs.

-For governmental entities and non-profit organizations, the base may be (1) total direct costs (excluding capital expenditures and other distorting items such as flow-through funds, major subcontracts that exceed $25,000, etc.); (2) direct salaries and wages; or (3) another base which results in an equitable distribution.
-The base generally excludes .

 Once the distribution base is selected, any unallowable costs that are the same type as those included in the distribution base, but were excluded from direct costs, should be included in the distribution base if they generate overhead or benefit from indirect costs.
 For example, if direct salaries and wages for an unallowable activity were excluded from direct costs and the distribution base for allocating indirect costs is direct salaries and wages, the unallowable direct salaries and wages costs should be included in the distribution base.
 However, if the distribution base is one that does not include direct salaries and wages, then unallowable direct salaries and wages should not be included in the base.
 While the unallowable costs should be included in the distribution base for purposes of calculating the indirect cost rate, neither the unallowable cost nor the indirect cost associated with it may be recovered and/or reimbursed.

-Divide the total allowable indirect costs (net of ) by the distribution base to arrive at the overall indirect cost rate (expressed as a percentage).
-For non-profit organizations that receive more than $10 million in federal funding of direct costs in a fiscal year and for educational institutions, the indirect cost rate must also be calculated in terms of the organization’s “Facilities” and “Administration” (F&A) indirect cost categories.
-To calculate the F&A rates, divide the total costs in each of the two indirect cost categories by the distribution base and express the resulting rate as a percentage of the base.
+Divide the total allowable indirect costs (net of applicable credits) by the distribution base to arrive at the overall indirect cost rate (expressed as a percentage).

-Apply the indirect cost rate to the distribution base for each award to identify the portion of indirect costs that are to it.
+Apply the indirect cost rate to the distribution base for each award to identify the portion of indirect costs that are allocable to it.
 The same distribution base is used for each award.

 A Sample Indirect Cost Rate Proposal using the Simplified Method is shown in Illustration 6-1 of ASMB C-10, which is the implementation guide for Office of Management and Budget (OMB) Circular A-87 that was issued by the Assistant Secretary for Management and Budget (ASMB) for the U.S. Department of Health and Human Services.

-Authority:

-OMB Circular A-87 Attachment E, (C)(1)(a) and (C)(2)
+For detailed information about indirect cost rate plans refer to Appendices III, IV and VII to 2 CFR Part 200 (Uniform Guidance).

+Reference:

+OMB Uniform Guidance: Appendices III, IV and VII to 2 CFR Part 200

-ASMB C-10, §6.2.3
+ASMB C-10, Section 6.2.3

-OMB Circular A-122 Attachment A, (D)(2)

-OMB Circular A-21 (C)(12)(e) and (H)

-UGMS Part II Attachment E, (C)(2)

-Last Update: August 31, 2020 (Note relating to “use allowances” only.)
+Last Update: October 1, 2023